yenniejun/yenniejun.github.io/src/content/books/20200425 moors-last-sigh.md

 tags: ["Fiction"]
 link: "https://www.goodreads.com/book/show/9865.The_Moor_s_Last_Sigh"
 rating: 4.2
+description: "Classic Salman Rushdie book!
+I definitely enjoyed Rushdie's cleverness of puns, style, and writing.
+He covered a lot of ground.
+It was definitely long in span (breadth and depth).
+I was impressed with the level of detail he gave to every event and character."
 ---
 Classic Salman Rushdie book!
 I definitely enjoyed Rushdie's cleverness of puns, style, and writing.
 He covered a lot of ground.
 It was definitely long in span (breadth and depth).
 I was impressed with the level of detail he gave to every event and character.
 I liked the unreliability of the narratorship - which becomes extremely apparent by the end, when Moor basically says that he made up a lot of the things about Carmen and his parents because how would he know the truth?
 I liked the theme of narrator and how it's really dependent on the story you want to tell.